FlowForwarding/lucet/README.md

 ![example1](docs/example4.png)

-In comparion to the previous state it has 2 new identifers, and 8 new links.
+In comparison to the previous state it has 2 new identifiers, and 8 new links.
 The identifiers are:

-1. Xen brdige between Virtual Ports of Virtual Host 1 and 2 on Physical Host 1: `PH1/inbr_vif1.2_vif2.1`
+1. Xen bridge between Virtual Ports of Virtual Host 1 and 2 on Physical Host 1: `PH1/inbr_vif1.2_vif2.1`
-2. Xen brdige between Virtual Ports of Virtual Host 1 and 2 on Physical Host 2: `PH2/inbr_vif1.2_vif2.1`.
+2. Xen bridge between Virtual Ports of Virtual Host 1 and 2 on Physical Host 2: `PH2/inbr_vif1.2_vif2.1`.

 And the links: